OpenNebula/docs/source/management_and_operations/host_cluster_management/overview.rst

 Overview
 ==========================

 A **Host** is a server that has the ability to run Virtual Machines and that is connected to OpenNebula's Front-end server.
 To learn how to prepare the hosts you can read the :ref:`Open Cluster Deployment <open_cluster_deployment>` guide.
-Hosts are usually group in **Clusters**.
+Hosts are usually grouped in **Clusters**.

 How Should I Read This Chapter
 ================================================================================